dreadnode/rigging/docs/topics/callbacks-and-mapping.md

    our callbacks in the final Chat.
 It's up to you whether you want these intermediate messages included or not.
 The default is to drop them once the callbacks resolve.

 ???
-"Using .until on PendingCompletion"
+"Using .until on CompletionPipeline"

-    The interface for a `PendingCompletion` is very similar to `PendingChat`, except that you are only allowed to make a statement about whether generation should retry.
+    The interface for a `CompletionPipeline` is very similar to `ChatPipeline`, except that you are only allowed to make a statement about whether generation should retry.
 You are not currently allowed to inject additional text as intermediate context while your callback is attempting to resolve.